bitovi/canjs.com/guides_source/recipes.md

 ### Pass message to the Template

-Templates are rendered with [can.view](../docs/can.view.html). can.view takes two arguments: the first is the `id` of the template, and the second is the data passed to the template (in this case, an object with a `message` property).
+Templates are rendered with [can.view](../docs/can.view.html), which takes two arguments: the first is the `id` of the template, and the second is the data passed to the template (in this case, an object with a `message` property).